Fasermaler/DCS-Guides-and-Notes/DCS F-14/DCS F-14.md

     ![1553424651882](assets/1553424651882.png)

-32. Uncage the radar altimeter
+32. Uncage the radar altimeter (turn clockwise).
+Increasing clockwise raises the altitude warning level.

 33. Check that the trims are working and then zero all trims.
 The trim panel is to the left of the landing gear.